VincentWei/MiniGUI/README.md

 Q: Is GPL'd MiniGUI free for commercial use?

-A: Simply no. FMSoft release some versions of MiniGUI under GPL license.
+A: Simply no. FMSoft releases MiniGUI under GPLv3 license.
    It is free for those who are 100% GPL and those who never copy, modify and distribute MiniGUI.
 But if you want to use these GPL'd versions for commerce, you should get the commercial license from FMSoft first.